 UNSW Roundhouse Refurbishment

 The Roundhouse Building is an existing structure within the University of NSW that provides a venue for the entertainment, function and gatherings for members of UNSW and visiting guests.
-The redevelopment of the 5,217m2 square metre Roundhouse is one of several construction projects occurring across the university campus which will provide a full refurbished building, creating an exciting new on-campus central meeting space and events venue for students.
-On completion there will be four major spaces in the Roundhouse including student lounges, main events space, bar and bistro, and function rooms and meeting spaces.
+The redevelopment of the 5,217 sqm Roundhouse is one of several construction projects occurring across the university campus that provides a fully refurbished building, creating an exciting new on-campus central meeting space and events venue for students.
+There are four major spaces in the Roundhouse, including student lounges, main events space, bar and bistro, function rooms and meeting spaces.

 Cubic was engaged by Multiplex to complete the internal fitout works.